 College-bound high school juniors and seniors are beginning to think about schools to visit, what they want to study, and how they will pay for college.
 Not everyone knows where to start.
 Planning could begin as early as freshman year of high school to plan classes, after school activities, summer work, and test preparation.
 The bulk of the planning happens during junior and/or senior years of high school.
+The sooner you start, the better.

 Click on "Make An Appointment" above to schedule a FREE 30-minute conversation to learn a little more about each other, assess your needs, and create a plan.
 During that meeting we can decide which package is ideal for your needs.
 We can do it by phone or video, whatever suits you.
 There's no obligation or commitment - it's just a chat.
 Evening appointments are available on Tuesdays and Thursdays on the calendar.